felixlopz/hubrise-test-task/content/developers/en/integration.md

 When you process the payload, bear in mind the following rules:

-- Support E.164 encoding for phone numbers.
+- Phone numbers are generally encoded in E.164 format, but they may occasionally be encoded in a free format for older integrations.
+We recommend that you support both.
 - Do not reject orders if prices or ref codes are wrong.

 For other tips and suggestions, check our [Integration Sheet](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).

 If you need to inject new orders in HubRise to test your solution, you can use curl or [Postman](https://www.postman.com/).
-If you are using a callback, you must create a different client on HubRise to inject orders.
+Remember to create a separate HubRise client to inject orders, so that the your main client callback is triggered.
 For more details, see our [Quick Start Guide](/developers/quick-start)

 **Main suggestions**